nobrakal/lint_ligo/README.md

 * Detect unused variables.
 * Detect the use of deprecated functions, and allow the user to add their proper deprecations.
 * Pattern-match the code against user-defined patterns to detect the use of bad programming patterns.
+* In case of a PascaLIGO file, detect the dialect and show a warning if it uses mixed dialects.

 ### Example